tahczeban/MechaCar_Statistical_Analysis/README.md

 ***SUMMARY***

 For this deliverable, consideration was taken to address the design specifications for the MechaCar suspension coils and their variance not exceeding 100PSI.
-The current manufacturing data does/not meet this design specification for all lots in total and each lot individually because;
-variance is 62.29 PSI for the ccoils, which is less than 100PSI ot 1(0.98) and 2(7.47) within 100 PSI
+The current manufacturing data does/not meet this design specification for all lots in total and each lot individually because: total variance_PSI is 62.29 for the coils, which is less than 100PSI lot 1(0.98) and 2(7.47) within 100 PSI lot 3 shows greater variance(170.29), sig higher than 100 PSI

 ## DELIVERABLE 3: T-Tests on Suspension Coils
 T-Tests were then executed to determine if the total lots and the individual lots were statistically different from the population mean of 1,500 PSI.
 This was completed in RScript via the t.test() function with it's subset() argument.